Ileana Simziana: Albania

 French scholar Auguste Dozon collected an Albanian tale in his book Manual de la langue Chkipe, which he translated to French as La fille changée en garçon.
 Albanologist Robert Elsie translated the tale into English with the title The Girl who Became a Boy.
-In this tale, a king has three daughters and is caled for war.
-Each of the princesses asks him the reason why he is worried, and he tells them.
-The two elder princesses ask to be married off, bu the youngest decides to wear masculine clothes and go to war.
+In this tale, a king with three daughters is called to war.
+Each of the princesses asks him the reason why he is worried, and he tells them about the war.
+The two elder princesses ask to be married off, but the youngest decides to wear masculine clothes and go to battle.
 She goes to another kingdom and releases a king's son from a dangerous kulshedra, and asks for a horse as reward.
 Later, she rides to a third kingdom where the king has set a suitor challenge: if anyone can jump over a moat and fetch a golden apple, they shall marry the princess.
-The girl, masqueraded as a boy, rides the horse over the moat and grabs the apple, and marries the princess.
+The girl, still masqueraded as a boy, rides the horse over the moat and grabs the apple, and marries the princess.
 However, on the wedding night, since both are girls, nothing happens, and the princess complains to her father about it.
-The king and the courtiers decide to get rid of "him": first, by sending "him" to take food to some woodcutters in a forest where a kulshedra lives; next, by sending "him" to be devoured by a wild mare (which is "his" horse's mother); lastly, to go to a church full of snakes to collect the unpaid taxes.
+The king and the courtiers decide to get rid of "him": first, by sending "him" to take food to some woodcutters in a forest where a kulshedra lives; next, by sending "him" to be devoured by a wild mare (which is "his" horse's mother); lastly, to go to a church full of snakes to collect unpaid taxes.
 With "his" horse's help, the "boy" goes through the three tasks and avoids the danger.
 After the third task, the snakes curse their tax collector: if a boy, they shall become a girl; if a girl, they shall become a boy.
 The girl realizes he has become truly a man and goes to live with the princess he married.